geelen/x-gif/README.md

 # &lt;x-gif&gt;

-_The GIF format the internet deserves_
+_The GIF tag the internet deserves_

 ## Usage